BartoszPiotrowski/deep-equivalence/README.md

 something may not work properly.

 **The repo contains 4 pretrained models you can query -- see the last section.
-If you want to reproduce the preparation of training data and training the models -- follow the next two sections.**
+If you want to reproduce the preparation of the training data and training of the models -- follow the next two sections.**

-## Praparation of data for experiments:
+## Praparation of data for experiments

 File `data/from-Chad/quadsforaim.p` contains data as received from Chad.
 In order to preprocess them to the form appropriate for experiments do the following: